- Strohm was Airborne Oil & Gas -

-Strohm International was founded by 2 aerospace engineers in 1995 in The Netherlands.
+Airborne International was founded by 2 aerospace engineers in 1995 in The Netherlands.
 The founders soon surrounded themselves with other aerospace and material experts and quickly built up a strong and established high-end composite design & build company.
 The company’s goal, as laid down in the name “Air-borne” was to bring the know-how, developed in the Aerospace industry in the area’s of design, materials and automated production, to other industries and allow them to benefit from high end product development.
-Strohm produces high end products for the space, aerospace and other industries
+The company produces high end products for the space, aerospace and other industries

-In 1999, Shell approached Strohm with a request to develop a superior “Composite Coiled Tubing”.
-With sponsorship from Shell in this program, Strohm developed the concept of the Thermoplastic Composite Pipe (TCP), the core concept of which included the use of one single polymer in the liner, the composite matrix and the coating.
+In 1999, Shell approached Airborne with a request to develop a superior “Composite Coiled Tubing”.
+With sponsorship from Shell in this program, Airborne developed the concept of the Thermoplastic Composite Pipe (TCP), the core concept of which included the use of one single polymer in the liner, the composite matrix and the coating.
 As a result, a strong yet flexible pipe was created, capable of handling the tough downhole, offshore and subsea environments.
 This development led to the world’s first design and the combination of differing but known materials in a unique manufacturing process – TCP was born.

-Today, we can proudly say that Strohm has the world's largest TCP track record, has a strong shareholder base and employs more than 110 enthusiastic people from all over the world.
+Today, we can proudly say that Strohm has the world's largest TCP track record, has a strong shareholder base and employs more than 190 enthusiastic people from all over the world.